noemiefedon/RELAY/README.md

 The files correspond to the article in the Journal Composites Structures: https://doi.org/10.1016/j.compstruct.2020.113448 (2021)

-RELAY is a deterministic method for repairin composite laminate lay-ups to satisfy lay-up design guidelines.
+RELAY is a deterministic method for repairing composite laminate lay-ups to satisfy stacking-sequence design guidelines.

 --------------------------------------------------------------------------
 Requirements: